kiegroup/dashboard-builder/builder/src/main/was8/README.md

   - Left side panel click on *Applications > Application types > Websphere enterprise applications*
   - Click on _Install_, select the *dashbuilder_was_8.war* file from your local filesystem.
 Click _Next_
   - From here, you will be asked with several deployments settings.
-Click _Next_ until finished.
+  - You'll need to select the datasource created above as the datasource to be used by the application.
-  - The only setting we recommend to set is the context patch of the webapp to _dashbuilder_.
+  - We also recommend to set is the context patch of the webapp to _dashbuilder_.
+  - Click _Next_ until finished.

   Once deployed you can start/stop the application from the Websphere console.